Selecting Right-Sized & Cost-Effective Sewer Rehabilitation Methods

-We had a case in a small town where apparently the contractor that installed the pipe had an excess of preformed Y’s.
-And so for about a 100 ft down the main street, it was nothing but Y sections in the sewer.
-So that was a location where we didn’t want to restore all those so we just sealed them off with the lining work.
+We had a case in a small town where the contractor that installed the pipe had an excess of preformed Y’s.
+And so, for about 100 ft down the main street, it was nothing but Y sections in the sewer.
+So that was a location where we didn’t want to restore all those, so we just sealed them off with the lining work.
 And then lateral I&I, infiltration & inflow, can come in from where the sewer service connects into the main.
-It can also come in further up into the sewer service itself, up into yards and off of the main line.
-There are things that can be done for that, but there’s some considerations there to think of, which ones do you do and who owns that line and different things like that.
+It can also come in further up into the sewer service itself, up into yards, and off of the mainline.
+There are things that can be done for that, but there are some considerations there to think of, which ones do you do and who owns that line and different things like that.

-And then the curing method, there’s a couple different curing methods out there that can be looked at.
+And then the curing method, there are a couple of different curing methods out there that can be looked at.
 Steam versus chemical curing, there’s even ambient temperature curing.
 They have pros and cons.
 There’s even a UV cured one, which is kind of a newer innovation, has less odor.
 Currently, it’s more expensive, but it is an option out there if odor is a concern.
-Also, you need to know what your lining, if you’re lining through an industrial area some chemicals can interfere with the curing of that resin.
+Also, you need to know what you’re lining.
+If you’re lining through an industrial area some chemicals can interfere with the curing of that resin.
 If there’s a school that has old boilers and the wastewater is really hot, that can affect the curing of that system.
-So you need to know where your system and what kind of wastewater you have.
+So you need to know where your system is and what kind of wastewater you have.

 Sliplining Trenchless Pipe Rehabilitation (11:05)

 Applications and advantages.
-Does work best for large diameter pipes.
+It does work best for large diameter pipes.
 If you have a lot of service taps, this isn’t a good idea because you’re going to have to go in and reopen all those services.
-But if it’s a main line where there’s no service taps, maybe a trunk or interceptor, this can be an option.
-It also has limited access, use in a place where this is going to be an advantage because you can push it through from one end and don’t have to access along the way.
+But if it’s the mainline where there are no service taps, maybe a trunk or interceptor, this can be an option.
+It also has limited access.
+Use in a place where this is going to be an advantage because you can push it through from one end and don’t have to access it along the way.
 It is a structural solution so it’s, again, replacing the old pipe with a brand new pipe.

-Some disadvantages is it can only be done on straight runs.
+Some disadvantages: it can only be done on straight runs.
 It’s not going to be able to wind around corners or bend very well.
-It does require an excavation for that insertion pit and any service taps or laterals have to be reconnected with excavation as well.
+It does require an excavation for that insertion pit, and any service taps or laterals have to be reconnected with excavation as well.